History of Indigenous Australians: Human habitation of the continent

 It is believed that early human migration to Australia was achieved when it formed a part of the Sahul continent, connected to the island of New Guinea via a land bridge.
 This would have nevertheless required crossing the sea at the so-called Wallace Line.
 It is also possible that people came by island-hopping via an island chain between Sulawesi and New Guinea, reaching North Western Australia via Timor.

 A 2021 study which mapped likely migration routes suggests that the populating of the Sahul took 5,000–6,000 years to reach Tasmania (then part of the continent), with a rate of one kilometre per year, after making landfall in the Kimberley region of Western Australia around 60,000 years ago.
 The total human population could have been as high as 6.4 million, with 3 million in the area of modern Australia.
 The modelling suggests that the path of population movement may have followed two main routes down from contemporary New Guinea, with the so-called "southern route" going into Kimberley, Pilbara and Arnhem Land, and then to the Great Sandy Desert before moving towards the centre in Lake Eyre and further on to the southeast of the continent.
 It also leads through another path to the southwestern parts, such as Margaret River and the Nullarbor Plain.
 The "northern route" meanwhile crosses over the current location of the Torres Strait and then divides into one path connecting to Arnhem Land and another leading down the East Coast.

+A museum model of Diprotodon, a hippopotamus-sized marsupial and member of the Australian megafauna encountered by the first Indigenous Australian settlers.

 Madjedbebe, in the north of the continent, is possibly the oldest known site showing the presence of humans in Australia, with one study dating it to 65,000 ± 6,000 years ago and at least by 50,000 years ago.
 The rock shelters at Madjedbebe (about 50 km inland from the present coast) and at Nauwalabila I (70 km further south) show possible evidence of ochre used by artists 60,000 years ago.
 However, a 2020 study found that first human occupation at these sites might have been more recent.